 When $Y=(n/2q_{0})^{1-\frac{1}{4b_{1}}},$ the crude bound of the above inequality is $O\left((n/2q_{0})^{4/5}\right).$ By the conditions on $\eta$, we have $\tilde{\eta}(1)=1+O\left((\frac{n}{2q_{0}})^{-\frac{1}{4}}\right).$ Therefore,

-\end{proof} \begin{Rem} The bound for the error term in Lemma \ref{Lemma62} can be improved, but it is sufficient for our purpose. \end{Rem} Since the proof of the following lemma is very similar to the proof of the Lemma \ref{Lemma62}, we will skip the proof.
-The only difference is, we apply the condition $\textit{(3)}$ instead of $\textit{(2)}.$ \begin{Lemma} Assume the conditions in Proposition \ref{generalprop}, and let $n/2q_{0}$ be sufficiently large.
-Then for any non-principal Dirichlet character $\chi$ mod $q_{1},$
+\end{proof} \begin{Rem} The bound for the error term in Lemma \ref{Lemma62} can be improved, but it is sufficient for our purposes. \end{Rem} Using a similar argument as in the proof of Proposition \ref{33}, it is easy to prove the $\alpha(m)$ version of Proposition \ref{33}.
+Since the proof of the following lemma is very similar to the proof of Lemma \ref{Lemma62}, we will skip it.
+The only difference is that we apply the condition $\textit{(3)}$ instead of $\textit{(2)}.$ \begin{Lemma} Assume the conditions in Proposition \ref{generalprop}, and let $n/2q_{0}$ be sufficiently large.
+Then, for any non-principal Dirichlet character $\chi$ mod $q_{1},$

 \end{Lemma}